Welcome to today's edition of the Rush 24-7 podcast.

 I missed it.

-My bad, but you got to hear this.
+But you got to hear this.

 This was late Thursday on the House floor.

-Barney Frank was up there acting as the speaker.
+Barney Frank was up there acting as the Speaker.

 They always rotate who gets to go up.